 Locate Mothernode in the Show-others list and click Remove access to completely remove Mothernode access in your Google Calendar account:

-Once you see the confirmation that Mothernode access has been removed, log-in to your Mothernode account, access your My Account user settings, and click the Google Account tab:
+Once you see the confirmation that Mothernode access has been removed, log-in to your Mothernode account, access your My Account user settings, and click Calendar Settings from the menu:

 You should see the blue Connect with Google button as shown above, but if the account still shows as connected, then disconnect the account so that the above Connect with Google button appears.
 The objective is to completely reset both the Mothernode and Google connections before attempting to re-sync.